 photo © Sue Blanch

-In this blog, Sue Blanch, yoga teacher and author of the upcoming book Yoga and the Menstrual Cycle: living in harmony with your natural rhythm, describes the magic that unfolded for her as she picked up the sacred task of cherishing herself.
+In this blog, Sue Blanch, yoga teacher and author of the book Yoga and the Menstrual Cycle: living in harmony with your natural rhythm, describes the magic that unfolded for her as she picked up the sacred task of cherishing herself.
 She introduces the piece by first describing how her experience of cycle awareness helped to heal her menstrual pain and find an increasing sense of integration and inner peace.
 But it was the task of cherishing herself that proved particularly liberating.

 I lost my Inner Spring.